 Every time you run

-node ace serve --watch, we start the HTTP server along with the in-memory compiler and use nodemon to watch for the file changes.
+node ace serve --watch, we start the HTTP server along with the in-memory compiler and watch the filesystem for file changes.

-You build your code production by running the
+You build your code for production by running the

 node ace build --production command.
 It performs the following operations.